How To Use the DigitalOcean Docker Application

 docker as root, but you may want to create other users on the droplet which can also access the

 docker daemon.
-By default, the daemon is listening on a Unix socket which is owned by root and the docker group, so we can share access by adding more people to the
+By default, the daemon is listening on a Unix socket which is owned by root and the docker group.
+We can share access to Docker by adding more people to the docker group.

 First, set up a user account for working with

-Ok, let’s see what they can do with Docker:
+Then, let’s change to the sammy account see what they can do with Docker:

-Epic fail!
 There’s a permission problem with the Unix socket so we can’t talk to the daemon.
-Let’s go back to being root and get dkr into the right group:
+Let’s go back to being root and get sammy into the right group:

+The command should output version information with no errors.
 Success!
-So now user dkr can use Docker without even having sudo privileges.
-You’re ready to start pulling or building images to run software on your droplet in nicely isolated containers.
+So now sammy can use Docker without even having sudo privileges.
+You’re ready to start pulling or building images to run software on your Droplet in nicely isolated containers.

-DigitalOcean’s one-click application feature (and the image created by Ken Cochrane) has made it super easy to start working with Docker.
-If you’ve run through the Docker Tutorial and you’re eager to begin working with the real
+DigitalOcean’s one-click app feature (and the image created by Ken Cochrane) has made it super easy to start working with Docker.
+If you’ve run through Docker's Getting Started Tutorial and you’re eager to begin working with the real

 docker daemon, it would be hard to find an easier way to start!